Animal Care, Science & Management

 The College also run Level 2 and 3 veterinary nursing courses.
 Click here for the Veterinary Nursing courses section of the website.

 Studying an animal care course at East Durham College could lead you into all kinds of careers, from working in a pet shop to looking after the exotic animals in a zoo.

-Find out much more about careers in the animal care sector by using our careers tool below!
+Find out much more about careers in the animal management sector by using our careers tool below!

 For full time or part time Animal Care course enquires, please call Student Services on 0191 375 4710.

-To see full details on each of our Animal Care courses, run at the Houghall Campus in Durham, please click on any of the courses listed below.
+To see full details on each of our Animal Care, Science & Management courses, run at the Houghall Campus in Durham, please click on any of the courses listed below.

 Available part time course(s) for 2020/2021 are listed below: